LeslieDancey/FME_Desktop_Advanced/conditional_attribute_values.md

 This can be the test for FloodRisk=1 (the highest).
 According to the table of calculations, this can occur only when Zone=100 and Elevation <= 10.

 So, set up the Tester to test for Zone = 100 AND Elevation <= 10.
 The important part here is to set up the test as an AND (i.e. both clauses) must be true.

+Enter 1 into the Output Value parameter at the foot of the dialog:

+Now click OK to close this part of the dialog.

+The main Conditional Definition dialog now looks like this: